OpertusMundi/ingest/README.md

 ## Usage

-You can browse the full [OpenAPI documentation](https://opertusmundi.github.io/ingest/)
+You can browse the full [OpenAPI documentation](https://opertusmundi.github.io/ingest/).

-The main endpoint `/ingest` is accessible via a POST request and expects the following parameters:
+The main endpoints `/ingest` and `/publish` are accessible via POST requests.
+Each such request is associated with a request ticket, and optionally by a idempotency-key set by the request (the value of the request header `X-Idempotence-Key`).
-- `resource` (required): A string representing the spatial file resolvable path **or** a stream containing the spatial file.
-- `response`: `prompt` (default) or `deferred`.

-In case of `prompt` response the service should promptly initiate the transformation process and wait to finish in order to return the response, whereas in the `deferred` case a response is sent immediately without waiting for the process to finish.
-In latter case, one could request `/status/\<ticket\>` in order to get the status of the process corresponding to a specific ticket or `/endpoints/\<ticket\>` to retrieve the GeoServer services endpoints associated with the specific ticket.
+For the case of ingestion, the response can be `prompt` or `deferred`, set by the corresponding value `response` in the request body.
+In case of `prompt` response the service should promptly initiate the ingestion process and wait to finish in order to return the response, whereas in the `deferred` case a response is sent immediately without waiting for the process to finish.
+In any case, one could request `/status/{ticket}` in order to get the status of the process corresponding to a specific ticket or `/result/{ticket}` to retrieve the table information that the vector file was ingested into.

+Furthermore, the associated ticket of an idempotene-key could be retrieved with the request `/ticket_by_key/{key}`.

-Once deployed, info about the endpoints and their possible HTTP parameters could be obtained by requesting the index of the service, i.e. for development environment http://localhost:5000.
+Once deployed, the OpenAPI JSON is served by the index of the service.

 ## Build and run as a container

 Copy `.env.example` to `.env` and configure if needed (e.g `FLASK_ENV` variable).

 Copy `compose.yml.example` to `compose.yml` (or `docker-compose.yml`) and adjust to your needs (e.g. specify volume source locations etc.).
 You will at least need to configure the network (inside `compose.yml`) to attach to.

 For example, you can create a private network named `opertusmundi_network`: